Physics-50/Module-1/docs/week3.md

 Can you find each of these elements in the above example figure?

 Please note that in this course, because you are only submitting a figure with a caption without an accompanying write-up, we expect a figure caption that is more detailed than you might see in a typical paper.
-In this course, your figure caption needs to stand alone and explain pertinent details of the experiment on a level that would enable a fellow student who has not taken physics 50 to understand key details of your experiment and conclusions.
-The length should be on the order of a "paragraph". i.e. more than a couple of sentences but not anything approaching a full page!
+In this course, your figure caption needs to stand alone and explain pertinent details of the experiment on a level that would enable a fellow student who has not taken Physics 50 to understand key details of your experiment and conclusions.
+The length should be on the order of a paragraph: more than a couple of sentences but not anything approaching a full page!

 Please upload your figure to Gradescope according to the instructions provided there (note that you will have to upload it more than once).
-Make sure to include both the figure and caption.
+Make sure to include both the figure and caption in the same image file.

 **You should follow the deadlines for your section as outlined in the syllabus.
 These are the same deadlines as when you normally would have a checkpoint due (i.e. the Module 1 deliverable is due 1 week after the deadline for checkpoint 2 for your section).**